episkadlo/anglerFISH/README.md

   * Installation on Linux: `sudo apt-get install make` (try `sudo apt-get update` if the previous command does not work, and then try installing make again)
   * Installation on MacOS: `brew install make`

+**NOTE:** Some MacOS user have been recently experiencing problems in installation of nextflow and anglerFISH workflow.
+In case you cannot install the anglerFISH workflow, you can always use the [VM VirtualBox](www.virtualbox.org) to install Ubuntu on your MacOS, and proceed with the manual.

 For Windows user, we recommend to install a Ubuntu Linux distribution on a virtual machine, such as [VM VirtualBox](www.virtualbox.org).

 If all requirements were met you can go ahead by installing and configuring this workflow: